dimfalk/kostra2020/README.md

 periods.
 This estimation is often used to assess damage events.*

 *The data set contains the vector data sets of all 18 duration levels.
-A vecor data set contains the statistical precipitation (hN, design precipitation) of the present duration level D for nine return periods Tn (1-100 a) for the whole grid spanning 79 × 107 cells.
+A vector data set contains the statistical precipitation (hN, design precipitation) of the present duration level D for nine return periods Tn (1-100 a) for the whole grid spanning 79 × 107 cells.
 INDEX_RC describes the unique identifier of a grid cell.*